ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA client settings configuration.md

 2. Configure a valid OPC UA data source.
 For more information, see [OSIsoft Adapter for OPC UA data source configuration](xref:OSIsoftAdapterForOPCUADataSourceConfiguration).

-   Once you complete these steps, a default OPC UA client settings configuration file will be generated in the configuration directory for the corresponding platform.
+   Once you complete these steps, a default OPC UA client settings configuration file is generated in the configuration directory for the corresponding platform.

    The following are example locations of the file created.
 In this example, it is assumed that the ComponentId of the OPC UA component is OpcUa1: